maddisonjayden/RNTechTest/readme.md

 - We logout by removing the FE state.

 **Question:**
-Do you agree with this approach?
+Do you agree with this auth-on-redux approach?
 If not, how would you improve it?

 ### Task 2: Async Account Creation